 - Maps: Apple Maps for iOS and AMAP solution for Android

 You are most welcome to look at one of our recent products for China - Unight platform

 It Is Not All Roses.

 Despite a list of obstacles, Chinese mobile application market is relatively fresh and open for new ideas to come.
-Though if you create a mobile app product for Chinese audience, do not forget to adopt it to Western market (if you expand or plan to switch later on).
+Though if you create a mobile app product for a Chinese audience, do not forget to adapt it to Western market (if you expand or plan to switch later on).
 Pay special attention to design, both visual and usable parts of it (respectively, to UI and UX), as what is trendy & acceptable in the Western world will not be understood in China.
 Chinese culture is like a mirror reflection of Western culture - like a reverse image of everything you know.

 That’s the answer we could give if you need to know how to launch a mobile app in China.
 If you’d like to know more - you are most welcome to get in touch with us.